MooersLab/Curve-fitting-software/README.md

 # Links to free and proprietary curve fitting software.

 <p>I recommend mastering curve fitting in one program that allows the use of scripts.
 The scripts facilitate reproducible work and thereby save time.
-Excellent free choices are Gnuplot, Grace, Matplotlib in Python, and R.
+Excellent free choices are Gnuplot, Grace, Matplotlib in Python, PyPlots in Julia if coming from Python, Gadfly in Julia if coming from ggplot2, and R.
-Of these four programs, Gnuplot enables the most exquisite control over the appearance of the output.
+Of these programs, Gnuplot enables the most exquisite control over the appearance of the output.
 Matplotlib is a close second to Gnuplot, but the syntax of its scripting language is baffling at first.
+Most of these programs also do curve fitting.
 Curve fitting is also available in proprietary packages like Matlab, Mathematica, and JMP.
-Plots made in Excel are good rough drafts.</p>
+Plots made in Excel are good for rough drafts.</p>

 - <A href="http://boomer.org"> boomer</A> a pharmokinetic package by David Bourne  Ph.D.
 OUHSC College of Pharmacy
 - <A href="http://fityk.nieto.pl"> fityk</a> Now free.
 Nonlinear curve fitting for scientists.
 Available in macports.